compound-finance/comet/docs/README.md

 ## Bulk Actions

-The Compound III codebase contains the source of an external contract called *Bulker* that is designed to allow multiple Comet functions to be called in a single transaction.
+The Compound III codebase contains the source code of an external contract called *Bulker* that is designed to allow multiple Comet functions to be called in a single transaction.

 Use cases of the Bulker contract include but are not limited to:
   * Supplying of a collateral asset and borrowing of the base asset.
   * Supplying or withdrawing of the native EVM token (like Ether) directly.
-  * Transfering or withdrawing of the base asset without leaving dust in the account.
+  * Transferring or withdrawing of the base asset without leaving dust in the account.

 ### Invoke